Table of Contents

 |Surgical treatment: hysterectomy||Less preferred as it is invasive and morbid; hysterectomy is performed when there is a suspicion for malignant transformation.|

 Small EPs managed conservatively are known to undergo spontaneous regression.
-Most of the EPs have an inconsequential course.
-Notwithstanding the benign nature of the majority of the endometrial polyps, about 0.5 % of polyps are proved to harbor malignant adenocarcinoma cells.
+Most EPs have an unremarkable inconsequential course.
+Notwithstanding, the benign nature of the majority of endometrial polyps, about 0.5 % of polyps are proved to harbor malignant adenocarcinoma cells.

 Evidence for the role of endometrial polyps in infertility and improvement after treatment of EP is equivocal.

 Leiomyoma stands for smooth muscle tumor.
-The most common locations for the origin of leiomyomas are uterus, esophagus and small intestine.
+The most common locations for the origin of leiomyomas are uterus, esophagus, or small intestine.

-Leiomyomas are the commonest tumors in women with the prevalence of one in every four to five women.
-The highest incidence is in the fifth decade.
+Leiomyomas are the most common tumor in women with a prevalence of 1 in every 4–5.
+The highest incidence is in the 5th decade of life.

 Taking into account the Wamsteker et al. classification, the following integrated classification is now adapted: